 Akhilesh critical of both BJP, Congress; Asks who started misuse of central agencies in first place

-New Delhi, May 2: Like his ally Mayawati, Samajwadi Party chief Akhilesh Yadav came down heavily on both the BJP and the Congress, saying there is no difference between the two.
-Yadav, in fact, opined that Congress' actions and remarks would benefit the Bharatiya Janata Party.
+New Delhi, May 2: Like his ally Mayawati, Samajwadi Party (SP) chief Akhilesh Yadav came down heavily on both the Bharatiya Janata Party (BJP) and the Congress, saying there is no difference between the two.
+Yadav, in fact, opined that Congress' actions and remarks would benefit the BJP.

-Yadav's remarks come a day after BSP chief Mayawati trained gun at both the national parties and accused the BJP of misleading the people with 'jumlas', while slamming the Congress for insulting Dr BR Ambedkar.
+Yadav's remarks come a day after Bhaujan Samaj Party (BSP) chief Mayawati trained gun at both the national parties and accused the BJP of misleading the people with 'jumlas', while slamming the Congress for insulting Dr B R Ambedkar.

 Akhilesh Yadav, in an interview to news agency ANI, hit back at Congress president Rahul Gandhi for saying that SP and BSP were controlled by the BJP.
 He minced no words in saying that the way the BJP is allegedly misusing the central agencies was something started by the Congress during their rule.